The 7 Best MIDI Controllers for Ableton Live

 Check out the video to see its features and what you will get with this controller.

 M-Audio Keystation 49 II midi controllers is an excellent choice if you wish velocity sensitive synth keys built inside the lightweight construction.
 It comes with directional and transport buttons so that you can control your DAW.

 Apart from that, you will gain an assignable slider that will help you control volume with ease.
 It is compatible with Ableton Live as well as iOS devices, which increases both convenience and portability.

-According to customer reviews, the Keystation 49 II midi controller comes with straightforward functions and controls.
+The Keystation 49 II midi controller comes with straightforward functions and controls.
 It is an excellent choice for the affordable price tag, and you will gain a solid feel an appropriate response.

 6. Nektar 49-Key Impact GX49 Controller Keyboard